 Regularly check up on invoice and payment statuses.
 Don’t forget to spend some time each month to go through your records of who has and hasn’t paid you - and then make sure you chase any late payments promptly.
 Some accountancy software now contains alerts to let you know when an invoice is overdue.

-For a quick and friendly expert view on your position and your prospects of success in recovering this debt at any stage, just select our speak to a lawyer feature and we’ll rapidly match you with the right expert to get you the help you need.
+For a quick and friendly expert view on your position and your prospects of success in recovering this debt at any stage, just select our Speak to an Adviser feature and we’ll rapidly match you with the right expert to get you the help you need.

 Template Letter 2 - the invoice is still unpaid and I'm insisting on my right to be paid asap